RyanJ93/dotline-client/DOCKER_HUB.md

 ## How to use this image

-To run your own instance of the DotLine server issue the following command:
+To run your own instance of the DotLine client issue the following command:

 ````bash
 docker run -p 8080:80 -d --name dotline-client enricosola/dotline-client:latest